Destiny 2 post-release content: Solstice (of Heroes)

-Solstice (called Solstice of Heroes until 2022) is an annual summer event that typically runs from July to August.
-Players are given an armor set and throughout the event, upgrade it to become a viable armor set for players to use.
+Solstice (called Solstice of Heroes until 2022) was an annual summer event that typically ran from July to August.
+Players were given an armor set and throughout the event, upgraded it to become a viable armor set for players to use beyond the event.
 This event's featured activity during Years 2 to 4 was the European Aerial Zone (EAZ).
 In this activity, a team of three players had a set time to battle Hive, Cabal, or Fallen foes and hunt mini-bosses throughout the space, with a final boss appearing after the time had expired.
 Several hidden chests also appeared throughout the space after defeating the final boss.
-Year 5 introduced a new activity called Bonfire Bash to replace the EAZ activity although the event takes place in the same EAZ location.
-A team of three players have a set time to face Taken enemies, as well as Hive, Cabal, or Fallen enemies to obtain igniters to light up a large bonfire at the center of the EAZ map, with a final boss appearing after time has expired.
-Completing this activity, as well as other activities, are required to upgrade the event's armor set.
+Year 5 introduced a new activity called Bonfire Bash to replace the EAZ activity although the event took place in the same EAZ location.
+A team of three players had a set time to face Taken enemies, as well as Hive, Cabal, or Fallen enemies to obtain igniters to light up a large bonfire at the center of the EAZ map, with a final boss appearing after time had expired.
+Completing this activity, as well as other activities, were required to upgrade the event's armor set.

-The first Solstice of Heroes event was held from July 31 to August 28, 2018, to commemorate the first year of the game.
+The first Solstice of Heroes event was held during Season 3 from July 31 to August 28, 2018, to commemorate the first year of the game.
 The Power level cap was raised to 400 for the event.
 A new NPC called the Statue of Heroes was added and provided bounties that, when turned in, awarded Moments of Triumph points for players which could be used to earn exclusive rewards.
 Players received "Scorched" armor pieces at Power level 240 at the start of the event, which could then be upgraded to "Rekindled" armor at Power level 340, then to "Resplendent" armor at Power level 400, all by completing specific requirements for each armor piece, including playing through five revamped (Redux) missions from the original Destiny 2 campaign.
 Players could also earn Solstice Engrams, which also granted new rewards.